esisar-in7y/4A-Esisar/CS444/TPS/cs444-labs23/MiniC/README-alloc.md

 # Contents

 SmartAllocator.py implements a smart register allocator for MiniC.
-Unlike the naive allocator, it tries to minimize the number of register spills by using the Kempe algorithm as described in the course.
+Unlike the naive allocator, it tries to minimize the number of register spills by using the Sethi-Ullman algorithm as described in the course.
+We also have a CFG.py file that is used to compute the control flow graph of a function, using the Kempe algorithm in order to color the graph.

 LivenessDataflow.py is used by SmartAllocator.py to compute the liveness information for each basic block.